Vintage Inspired Valentine Altered Art Tutorial

 Step 7 Now it’s time to assemble your masterpiece–glue on your heart and decide where you want your text to go and glue it on as well.
 I like to paint the sides of my canvas and the top edges with a color coordinating, but darker color, in this case deep red.

-Now’s a good time to give the whole piece a spritz of aging mist.
-Once everything has dried, you can give the entire project a coat of Mod Podge for protection and a light sheen.
-Put’s you in the holiday spirit, doesn’t it?
+Once everything has dried, you can give the entire project a coat of Mod Podge for protection and a light sheen and you’re done-

 Bye for now,

-I’d love it if you’d pin me π
+I’d love it if you’d pin for later!

 Lovely project that makes a perfect valentine!